 6] Slide the Is active? control to the right to ensure the Smart Connector is turned on after you save it.
 You can change this later if needed.

 NOTE: When it comes to managing connections, hosted file delivery types fall into one of two general categories:

-Jump to the section below that is applicable for your delivery type.
+Jump to the section below that is applicable to your delivery type.

 8] Click Authenticate.